'We love you South Africa': Kolisi pride after World Cup win - WHIZ News

 Yet another transcendent moment for post-apartheid South Africa.

-Led by its first black captain in the Springboks’ 128-year rugby history, South Africa’s multi-racial squad swept to a record-tying third World Cup title by overpowering England in a 32-12 victory on Saturday.
+Led by the first black captain in the Springboks’ 128-year rugby history, South Africa’s multiracial squad swept to a record-tying third World Cup title by overpowering England in a 32-12 victory on Saturday.

 “We have so many problems in our country,” the 28-year-old Kolisi said.
 “A team like this — we come from different backgrounds, different races — came together with one goal.”

+Among the post-match celebrations was the poignant sight of Kolisi being joined on the winner’s podium by South African President Cyril Ramaphosa, who was wearing a Springboks jersey with No. 6 on the back — the number worn by the captain.

+It evoked memories of South Africa’s first World Cup triumph in 1995 and Nelson Mandela — the country’s president at the time — wearing the No. 6 jersey as he handed the World Cup trophy to captain and backrower Francois Pienaar.

-He thanked the people on the farms, in the taverns, in the townships and in the streets.
+Kolisi thanked the South African people on the farms, in the taverns, in the townships and in the streets.

 “We love you, South Africa,” an emotional Kolisi said, “and we can achieve anything if we work together as one.”

-The English were driven backward at the scrum.
+The England forwards were driven backward at the scrum.
 Their passing was sloppy.
-The kicks were overhit.
-What happened to the team that demolished the All Blacks in the semifinals?
+The kicks were wrong.
+What happened to the team that outclassed two-time defending champion New Zealand in the semifinals?

 Yet, at 18-12 with 20 minutes left, the final was still up for grabs.